-The Wireless LAN Security is controlled on a separate web page (WLAN Security).
+The Wireless LAN Settings Page is for configuring the WiFi functionality of the terminal.
+Wireless LAN Security is controlled on a separate web page (WLAN Security).

-Note: If you have not previously used the terminal's WLAN interface, it has to first be enabled from this page using a computer connected to the terminal using an Ethernet connection (or use the terminal buttons - see page 17).
-Once WLAN is enabled and configured, TEs can connect to the terminal wirelessly.
+Note: If the WLAN interface is off, it has to first be enabled from this page using a computer connected via Ethernet (or use the terminal buttons - see page 16).
+Once WLAN is enabled, TEs can connect to the terminal wirelessly.